 - 2.1.
-Assessment at Wintec is not simply a measurement of learner achievement, it is also a tool that encourages learning, supports continuous improvement in teaching and learning (selfassessment), and provides evidence of best practices in teaching and learning. - 2.2.
+Assessment at Wintec is not simply a measurement of learner achievement, it is also a tool that encourages learning, supports continuous improvement in teaching and learning (self-assessment), and provides evidence of best practices in teaching and learning. - 2.2.
 There is a reciprocal relationship between Learning Outcomes (what the Tutor wants the learner to be/know/do on completion of a module); Assessments (how the Tutor will measure the learner's achievement and determine the learner has achieved the learning outcome/s); and Learning Activities (the specific tasks/instructions that enable the learner to engage with the learning outcome/s, that continually reinforce the learning outcome/s, and will prepare the learner for the assessment of the learning outcome/s).

-Diagram detailing the relationship between learning outcomes, learning activities and assessments
+Diagram detailing the relationship between learning outcomes, learning activities and assessments i.
 When all three elements are aligned, it provides learners with clarity of expectations, and staff with the confidence that their teaching and learning practices are fair, authentic, transparent, valid, sufficient, consistent and reliable.

-3. ASSESSMENT PRINCIPLES
+3. Assessment Principles

 - 3.1.
 Assessments have clear expectations ensuring there are clear goals and standards, and that learners understand the significance of these.
 Providing learners with access to model answers, examples of well addressed previous assignments/tests/exams and marking schedules allows learners to process what these expectations are and can lead to improved performance. - 3.2.
 Assessments integrate high standards appropriate to the level learning is reciprocal and active and requires engagement by both staff and learners; expecting learners to perform well within the expectations of the level [of learning]7, by setting high standards, should not be seen as a deterrent that isolates cohorts of learners.
 Instead, high expectations and supporting learners to achieve those expectations should be seen as delivering quality, and best practice teaching and learning. - 3.3.
 Assessment design is integral to module and curriculum design modules should be designed with a complete awareness of the types of assessments that will best suit the learning outcomes, the overall delivery methodology and philosophy of the programme, and the teaching and learning directions and expectations of Wintec. - 3.4.
-Assessments are varied, authentic and appropriate to the learning and the learner learning, learners and how learning is delivered is a diverse and complex system.
+Assessments are varied, authentic and appropriate to the learning and the learner learning, learners and how learning is delivered is a diverse and complex system. - Assessments provide opportunities to reveal and recognise learners' knowledge.
+Different cohorts of learners need ways of learning that work for them and this should be reflected in the range of assessments that are used to measure learning. - ii.
+Learning outcomes require a range of learning activities and assessments that reveal and reinforce the required learnings over time.
+The learning activities and assessments also allow integration of the required learning outcomes into other learning experiences in, and out of, the learning environment.